-SMART drumlines comprise of an anchor and rope, two buoys, and a satellite-linked communications unit which is attached to a trace and baited hook.
+SMART drumlines have an anchor and rope, two buoys, and a satellite-linked communications unit which is attached to a trace and baited hook.
 SMART drumlines are deployed approximately 500 metres offshore away from swimmers and surfers to allow sharks to be intercepted beyond the surf zone.
-When a shark is hooked, the pressure on the line triggers the communications unit which alerts DPI scientists or contractors via phone call, email and text message to the presence of an animal on the line.
+When a shark is hooked, the pressure on the line triggers the communications unit which alerts DPI scientists or contractors via phone call, email, and text message to the presence of an animal on the line.
 The team then responds immediately to the SMART drumline alert to manage the animal.

 Our DPI Shark Tagging Team is having promising success tagging White, Tiger and Bull sharks using SMART drumline technology while it is also proving effective in catching target species with minimal bycatch and mortality.
 The initial trials of these SMART drumlines demonstrated their ability to capture sharks and trigger the system with instant alerts.

 They have proven to be four-times more effective than mesh nets on the North Coast during our six month trial earlier this year with minimal bycatch of non-target animals.